-I’ve undertaken several remastering projects for CRQ Editions, an offshoot of the magazine Classical Recordings Quarterly, which has now sadly ceased publication.
-So far the label has released more than 200 CDs in quarterly batches, some of which are now available as downloads.
-All of the issues below can be bought at the CRQ Editions website) and the clickable header takes you to a full track listing for each issue.
+I’ve undertaken many remastering projects for CRQ Editions, an offshoot of the magazine Classical Recordings Quarterly, which has now sadly ceased publication.
+The label released almost 400 CDs in quarterly batches, some of which are now available as downloads at bandcamp.
+The issues below are no longer available at the CRQ Editions website, but may be available on bandcamp in due course.
+The clickable header takes you to a full track listing for each issue.

 CRQ CD076 (1 CD) Percy Pitt conducts, Volume 1: French, German and Austrian repertoire – operatic selections by Bizet, Saint-Saëns, Thomas, Delibes, Wagner, Mendelssohn and Suppé.